 These days, most of us are waking up to a very different workday routine.
 We grab our laptop, tablet, and cell phone to sit down to work in our "offices" (spare bedrooms, dining room tables) and start the day.
-Who owns those mobile devices - you, your company, or a bit of both?
+Who owns those mobile wireless devices - you, your company, or a bit of both?

 Chances are the phone and the tablet are your personal devices loaded with personal information, while the laptop is provided by your company - even though you routinely use all of them for work purposes.